Thursday, November 27, 2014

 Haliya masked goddess of the moonlight

-Haliya in Bicol mythology was a goddess worshipped mainly by women in Bicol.
+Haliya in Bicol mythology was a goddess believed to be worshipped mainly by women in Bicol.
 Prominently known as the arch-enemy of the dragon Bakunawa.
 In Bicolano Mythology

 She is the warrior goddess of moonlight and Bulan's sister, confidant and protector.
 She is strong and adamant as Bulan is weak and submissive.
 She is depicted as a very lovely young woman with very fair and radiant skin, and having long black hair and eyes as dark as midnight.
 She and Bulan are the most pursued and fairest beings in the heavens.
 She wears a mask to hide her beauty.